lightning/bolts/05-onchain.md

    happen if the recipient has not received `revoke_and_ack` so that the offerer holds two valid commitment transactions, one with the HTLC and one without.
-The recipient won't normally know the preimage here, unless it's a payment to themselves, and revealing that would be an information leak, so it's best to allow the HTLC to time out in this case.
+The recipient won't normally know the preimage here, unless it's a payment to itself, and revealing that would be an information leak, so it's best to allow the HTLC to time out in this case.
 2. The offerer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
 In this case the recipient can either forward or timeout.
 3. The recipient has committed to an outgoing HTLC for the offered one.
-In this case the recipient has to use the preimage if they receive it from the outgoing HTLC, otherwise they will lose funds by making an outgoing payment without redeeming the incoming one.
+In this case the recipient has to use the preimage if it receives it from the outgoing HTLC, otherwise it will lose funds by making an outgoing payment without redeeming the incoming one.